seyed-nouraie/SecOps/Sentinel/KQL/parsers/README.md

-# 1 Firewall Message in 4 Log Formats and Parsing KQL
+# 1 Firewall Message in 4 Log Formats and the KQL to Parse Them
 ## JSON:
 ```json
 {